 Children need stimulation and not stare at the TV all day, but it is near impossible not to rely on screen time to keep them entertained.
 But you’d be surprised what happens when you turn the television off.
 They will entertain themselves with toys and in other manners.
 Also, it is good for your mental health to take breaks, so use these times wisely to interact with your kids.
 You need to finish (or at least pause) work in the afternoon to spend quality time with them.

 If possible, always try to go outside at least once a day.
 In good weather, there is no excuse.
 And fresh air works wonders for counteracting cabin fever and stress levels.
 You also need to replace the exercise from the commute to work.
 Also, interacting with another human being is incredibly important, even if it’s just babbling.
+A good nights sleep is essential all round.

 Create a working environment

 Get dressed, both of you.
 This behaviour creates a working mindset.
 And when you change back into nightwear, you should mentally switch off and detach from work.
 The same applies where you work in the home.
+If my child was older, I would definitely convert my garage into an office space to have a clear separation.

 If you have a dedicated space, both you and your children can respect the boundaries it creates.
 Granted, it is not always possible if you live in a small environment, but working at the kitchen table is also vital for posture and back support.
 You should also never work in bed to ensure it’s always mentally associated with sleeping.